 It is this section of the private jet industry that is really booming.
 No more planes sitting idle or travelling without passengers; thanks to the rise of apps like Surf Air, a seat can be snapped up in seconds and you could be flying in style across the continent the way you used to call a taxi to get down town.

 Surf Air basically brings the idea of car-pooling to the skies, with its fleet available to members for a monthly fee.
 “It’s like a private members’ club in the skies,” Surf Air Europe CEO Simon Talling-Smith tells Tatler.
-“You pay a monthly membership [!from!] and you can then fly as much as you like on scheduled European routes.”
+“You pay a monthly membership [from $2,500] and you can then fly as much as you like on scheduled European routes.”

 Sure, you have to share the flight with other members, but you can book within 30 seconds, fly from a private terminal, and just show up 15 minutes before departure.
 Plus, imagine the inflight networking opportunities.